-For products that have a thermal kill-step (require cooking as part of the manufacturing process, such as BBQ sauce), be diligent in following the SOP(s) and completing the cooking logs required in the manufacturing process for these products.
-Because little is known about SARS-CoV-2 virus viability on surfaces and in colder environments, there are some concerns for products that do not have a thermal kill-step (are not cooked, such as dips and cookie dough that is refrigerated).
+For products that have a thermal kill-step (require cooking as part of the manufacturing process, such as BBQ sauce), be diligent in following the SOP(s) and completing the production logs required in the manufacturing process for these products.

 Consider expanding your company policies to include a return to work policy and developing a Standard Operating Procedure for when an employee becomes ill.
 Review and update your company Sanitation Standard Operating Procedure for using proper Personal Protection Equipment (PPE) and cleaning, sanitizing and disinfecting frequently touched surfaces.
 An example of strategies your company can implement can be found on this checklist developed by the Institute of Food Safety at Cornell University.

 Maintain adequate documentation of operations and continue following your company’s policies.
 USDA and FDA are maintaining flexibility during this time however, written records are the only documentation that provides proof of regulatory compliance.
 If procedures, actions and corrections are not written down, it didn’t happen.